sfgazetteer.com

 Laurel True and Lillian Sizemore's "Bounte Bouday War" (Mysterious Door), a curvilinear stage backdrop, is inside the Bollywood Cafe, on 19th Street just east of Mission.

-The owner of the new branch of Frjtz, on Valencia between 16th and 17th, has hung some of his mosaic skateboards and other artworks in his new establishment.
+The owner of the newest branch of Frjtz, on Valencia between 16th and 17th, has hung some of his mosaic skateboards and other artworks in his new establishment, and installed a mosaic in the doorway.

 El Pollo Supremo, 3036 16th Street, on the north side near Mission, has been replaced by Taqueria Los Coyotes, but the mosaic facade (Guide p.
 11) remains.